 The following guide looks at the costs associated with applying for and managing a sponsor licence, including the sponsor licence application fee and the fees for assigning Certificates of Sponsorship to sponsored workers, together with the immigration skills charge, where applicable.
 We also look at the fees for the optional premium services on offer to employers.

-How much is the sponsor licence fee?
+How much is the sponsor licence application fee?

 The sponsor licence fee will depend on the type of licence that you are applying for, as well as the size and charitable status of your UK-based organisation.
 For sponsor licence fee purposes, there are two types of licence: a ‘Worker’ and ‘Temporary Worker’ licence.